kdmayer/CityGML-Preprocessing-Demo/readme.md

-## Explore the datasets and preprocessing code for the 3D-PV-Locator paper
+## Explore the datasets and CityGML preprocessing code for the 3D-PV-Locator paper

 This repository provides you with three demo notebooks.